-The overall goals of treating P.A.D. include reducing symptoms, improving quality of life, and preventing complications.
-Treatment is based on your signs and symptoms, risk factors, and results from a physical exam and tests.
+The overall goals of treating P.A.D. include reducing risk of heart attack and stroke; reducing symptoms of claudication; improving mobility and overall quality of life; and preventing complications.
+Treatment is based on your signs and symptoms, risk factors, and the results of physical exams and tests.

-Treatment may slow or stop disease progress and reduce the risk of complications.
-Without treatment, P.A.D. can cause sores or gangrene (tissue death).
-In extreme cases, it may be necessary to remove part of the leg or foot (amputation).
+Treatment may slow or stop the progression of the disease and reduce the risk of complications.
+Without treatment, P.A.D. may progress, resulting in serious tissue damage in the form of sores or gangrene (tissue death) due to inadequate blood flow.
+In extreme cases of P.A.D., also referred to as critical limb ischemia (CLI), removal (amputation) of part of the leg or foot may be necessary.

-Treatment often includes making long-lasting lifestyle changes, such as:
+Treatment often includes making life-long heart-healthy lifestyle changes such as:

 Surgery or Procedures

-Your doctor may recommend angioplasty (AN-jee-oh-plas-tee) to restore blood flow through a narrowed or blocked artery.
+Your doctor may recommend angioplasty to restore blood flow through a narrowed or blocked artery.

 During this procedure, a catheter (thin tube) with a balloon at the tip is inserted into a blocked artery.
 The balloon is then inflated, which pushes plaque outward against the artery wall.
 This widens the artery and restores blood flow.